This itinerary is still being finalized, and subject to change.

 Day 15 takes you through Kashan and its fine old houses as well as the 5000 year old ziggurat of Tepe Sialk, on your way back to Tehran.

-Your last full day leads you through Tehran with stops at the ancient Silk Road city of Rey, the Grand Bazaar of Tehran and the modern Milad Tower, the sixth-tallest telecommunications tower in the world.
+Your last full day leads you through Tehran with stops at the ancient Silk Road city of Rey, the modern Milad Tower, the sixth-tallest telecommunications tower in the world.

 Costs not included: Iran visa; air fare to Tehran